Rachel & Andy Lee - Founders

 Nicole grew up in Glen Dale, WV and attended college at the University of South Carolina where she majored in Finance and International Business with a minor in French.
 She moved to Charlotte in 2003 to work at Liberty Mutual.
 After a few years at Liberty Mutual she switched to banking and worked at Wachovia.
 She is married to her husband of 10 years, Kevin, and is currently a stay at home mom to their two children, Arden (8) and Ryan (6) who both attend Charlotte Latin.

 Nicole joined the Board to support Andy and Rachel in furthering their mission to help families in the NICU and to honor their daughter, Madelyn.
 Her goals are to spread awareness of Madelyn’s Fund in the Charlotte community to better support and reach every family in need of assistance.

 Katie and her husband Anthony have three daughters.
-Their now four-year-old twins Mallory and Abigail were born at 31 weeks and spent nearly 6 weeks in the Levine Children’s Hospital NICU.
+Their now five-year-old twins Mallory and Abigail were born at 31 weeks and spent nearly 6 weeks in the Levine Children’s Hospital NICU.
 Their youngest daughter, Lily, was born at 35 weeks in November 2018 and spent 2 weeks in the NICU.